Henry Pease (Peruvian politician): Personal life

 Pease was characterized by being one of the most illustrious and loyal politicians in Peru.
 This is evidenced when, at the time of terror and the self-coup carried out by the Fujimori regime, Congressman Pease directly faced authoritarianism and dictatorship.
 The defense of democracy and the rule of law have been a constant without deviation in his life.
 Despite receiving threats, Pease was undaunted by the fear.

 He always showed a considerably broader perspective than many of his colleagues, an argument for this, is the proposal that he offers to the political class, at the time of the Shining Path, so that it is the Police Service that takes charge of this lineage of the society as had been successfully achieved in European countries, but said political class did not accept.
 However, in 1992, it was the GEIN (Special Group of National Police Intelligence) that captured three-quarters of the top leadership of the terrorist group.

-He was close friends with characters like María Elena Moyano, who was a leader of the Villa el Salvador district; of Valentín Paniagua, who was the Transitory President of Peru in 2000, an anecdote aside, was elected by representatives of all the parties representing Pease's home; by Alfonso Barrantes, of whom he was Lieutenant Mayor in 1983.
-Pease is one of the most respected and beloved political figures of the time, among other things, for his undoubted loyalty and honesty to ethics and the country.
+He maintained close professional and personal relationships with several Peruvian political figures, including María Elena Moyano, a community leader in the Villa El Salvador district.
+He also had a close relationship with Valentín Paniagua, the transitional President of Peru in 2000, who was notably elected to office meeting at Pease's residence.
+Additionally, he served as Lieutenant Mayor underAlfonso Barrantes in 1983.
+Pease was recognized by his contemporary observers for consistently acting in accordance to ethical standards and for his commitment to public service.

 Among his most heroic acts is the March for Peace, which he led in 1989 when he was already a candidate for the presidency.
 This march was held on November 3 of that year as a response to an announcement by the Shining Path terrorist group, which called the country to panic the same day.
 However, thanks to the political movement inspired by Pease and supported by all the other political parties, including Mario Vargas Llosa, the largest and most numerous march in the history of Peru was held.
 This was later repeated in all the capitals of the country as a symbol of a united and courageous Peru against the fear of the Shining Path.